So you’re interested in organizing a get-together with your Lipscomb friends—some of whom you haven’t seen or talked with in quite some time?

-- Facilitate post-event reporting—Alumni Relations can distribute a post-event survey for reunion feedback, forward alumni contact cards to donor records for database updates and track who attended the reunion.
+- Facilitate post-event reporting—Alumni Engagement can distribute a post-event survey for reunion feedback, forward alumni contact cards to donor records for database updates and track who attended the reunion.

 - Other support services—Upon request, we will provide name tags for events, provide alumni information update cards, post photos on our social media channels (Be sure to send us your event photos!) and provide a staff member to attend the main event and provide a welcome from the alumni office.
 We also continually update alumni records in our database and will keep your reunion list up-to-date for future communications and reunions.